A single copy of this article may be reprinted for personal, noncommercial use only.

 Monoamine oxidase inhibitors (MAOIs)

-MAOIs — Benefits, side effects and risks of these older antidepressants.By Mayo Clinic staff
+MAOIs — Learn about the benefits, side effects and risks of these older antidepressants.By Mayo Clinic staff

 How MAOIs work